 What is Degenerative Disc Disease?

-Some symptoms of Degenerative Disc Disease
+Some Symptoms of Degenerative Disc Disease

-Common symptoms of DDD are the following:
+Common symptoms of disc degeneration are the following:

 - It will probably get better when you move your position or when you lie down.